-4. The bigger the company, the more mature they’re likely to be
+4. The SAM Global Report found that the bigger the company, the more mature they’re likely to be

 Before employees who work for global tech companies reach for the bunting and their kazoos, companies that were deemed to be “global” in size averaged a maturity score of 44.81%.

 However, this still places them firmly in the “reactive” category (26-50%).
 Several reasons for this higher level of maturity are: